SarafaAdeyemo/sarafaAdeyemo/README.md

 ## Education and Training 🎓

 - Master of Science in Computer Science at University of Wolverhampton United Kingdom (2013 - 2014)
-- Presently undergoing my PhD study in Artificial intelligence at Universiti Teknologi Malaysia (UTM)
+- Presently undergoing my PhD study in Computer Science (Artificial intelligence) at Universiti Teknologi Malaysia (UTM)

 ## Contact Me 📫